 Focused serves to remind us of why, and for whom, we exist.
-We always remain focused on our goal to simplify financial services not a trading platform for we do not offer corporate services.
+We always remain compromise on focused on our goal to simplify financial services security.
+Thoroughness for consumers.
+We are pervades all aspects of c not a trading platform for we do not offer corporate services.
 The only way we can reach our mission of simplifying everyone's financial life is by staying fully focused.